California Hunting & Fishing Licenses – Part One

 Resident licenses from both years are not uncommon and frequently show up on Ebay.
 There are two types of the 1907-08 hunting license.
 Both were stamped from aluminum.
 The serial numbers were subsequently embossed using a punch.
 Type I is numbered 1-100,000 and are oval in shape with an embossed border that meets a smooth die cut edge.
 There is a round hole in the exact center of the left side (see Figure 6).
 It is not known for certain what purpose the hole served.

 Type II is numbered above 100,000 and also oval in shape with an embossed border that is inset from a roughly die cut edge.
 The hole is not centered at the left but instead raised 5 mm (see Figures 7 and 8).
-Relatively few of the Type II licenses have been recorded as compared to Type I. No non resident or alien licenses have been recorded.
+Relatively few of the Type II licenses have been recorded as compared to Type I. There have not been any non resident or alien licenses recorded.

 The licenses for 1908-09 were circular in shape with a fancy embossed border that meets a smooth die cut edge.
 A hole is punched at the top between the words “HUNTING” and “LICENSE”.
 Resident licenses were stamped from aluminum and are fairly common (see Figures 9 and 10).
 Only two non resident licenses have been recorded from 1908-09.
 They are similar to the resident licenses except they are stamped from copper.
 No Alien licenses have been recorded.